sbohmann/PodcastDownload/README.md

     --dangerously-ignore-ssl-validity

-It is really dangerous because you're back to the security level of http (without the s) and downloaded files might thus contain anything!!!
+It is really dangerous because you're back to the security level of http (without the s), thus downloaded files might contain anything!!!

 There's also the option